Hometutorials

 Installing Apache

-1. Update the apache.yml playbook with the apt module instead of the command module.
+1. Update apache.yml with the apt module:

 nano apache.yml